okeangel/cometa/README.md

 Setup
 -----

 Install [Python](https://www.python.org/downloads/), [fpcalc](https://acoustid.org/chromaprint) and [ffmpeg](https://ffmpeg.org/download.html).
 It is necessary you can call them on the command line by name.
-[Help for Windows is here.](https://phoenixnap.com/kb/ffmpeg-windows)
+[Help for Windows.](https://phoenixnap.com/kb/ffmpeg-windows)

 Then download the archive with the project, unpack it into a directory, and type in command line: